The english translation of

 "In Air...On Sand",

-and the corrected transcript of the Operation Salaam diary.
+complete with the corrected transcript of the Operation Salam diary.

 Click on CD cover below for ordering information